Skip to content

 Whether an employee leaves your organisation voluntarily – or if they are fired or dismissed because of redundancy – you still have an obligation to pay their unused annual leave.

-• any annual leave entitlement they haven’t taken, if any,
+any annual leave entitlement they haven’t taken, if any; and

-• and 8% of their gross earnings since they last became entitled to annual leave (or if they’ve worked less than 12 months, since their employment started)
+8% of their gross earnings since they last became entitled to annual leave (or if they’ve worked less than 12 months, since their employment started); and

-“Your payroll systems need to be set up to deal with this,” she adds.
+“Your payroll systems need to be set up to manage this,” he adds.

 Can you dismiss an employee on annual leave?

-Dismissing an employee while they’re on annual leave presents risks.
-Callister-Baker says it’s unlikely that dismissal will be justified and you may be exposed to an unjustified dismissal personal grievance.
+Dismissing an employee while they’re on annual leave presents legal risk.
+Kimpton says in these circumstances, it is unlikely that dismissal will be justified and you may be exposed to an unjustified disadvantage and/or unjustified dismissal personal grievance.

-“This is because you need to have a justifiable reason for dismissal and follow a fair and proper dismissal process before dismissal.
-You are unlikely to achieve the need to have a fair process while your employee is on annual leave.”
+“For a dismissal to be lawful, you must have a justifiable reason for it and follow a fair and proper dismissal process.
+You are unlikely to achieve the requirement for a fair and proper process while your employee is on annual leave.”

 Information provided in this article is general only, does not constitute legal advice and should not be relied upon as such.
 SEEK provides no warranty as to its accuracy, reliability or completeness.
 Before taking any course of action related to this article you should make your own inquiries and seek independent advice (including the appropriate legal advice) on whether it is suitable for your circumstances.